chillwei/Thyerlab_omega/README.md

 ```

 #### Test a full run
 The following includes commands for a simple library design using 7 subpools.
 Each subpool uses 50 junctions and is optimized 5 times - the best solution is chosen for fragment design.
-By default, it uses 5 CPUs to run parallel optimization runs for each subpool.
+By default, it uses 1 CPU to optimize each subpool.
 The runtime varies significantly by system.
-To decrease CPU usage, add `--njobs [N cpus]` after the `--config` argument.
+To increase CPU usage, add `--njobs [N cpus]` after the `--config` argument.
 ```
 python ./code/omega.py genes --config configs/genes_test.yml
-#   --njobs 1
 ```

 ## Examples